ThePythonGuy3/CustomJsonLib/README.md

     // ...
   }
   ```
   If you are using other build systems, ensure that you are adding the library as a Compile Only dependency.
-This is VERY important and your Mod will not work properly otherwise.
+This is VERY important and your mod will not work properly otherwise.

   Do note that most IDEs will not immediately detect the library after this step.
 Please restart your IDE or reload the Gradle script (ask your favorite Search Engine how to do this) for it to take effect.